Easy Almond Cookies

 Looking for more easy cookie recipes?

-You might have a look at these other easy cookie recipes, they don’t require fancy equipment and you can make them easily in 1-bowl with a few simple ingredients:
+You might have a look at these other easy cookie recipes.
+They don’t require fancy equipment, and you can make them easily in 1-bowl with a few simple ingredients:

 And if you think of Christmas cookies, don’t miss these 15 amazing Christmas cookies.
 It’s a collection of recipes perfect to inspire you!

-And for more recipe updates, subscribe my newsletter and follow me on InstagramPinterest and Facebook.
+For more recipe updates, subscribe to my newsletter and follow me on InstagramPinterest and Facebook.

 Close-up of a turquoise bowl with white almond cookies.